Estuary

 Curious about the impact of your marketing efforts?
 Try the Marketing Campaign dashboard, which is used to assess the performance and ROI of different marketing campaigns to determine their effectiveness.

-The dashboard is beneficial for optimizing budgets, refining strategies, and determining which channels and campaigns provide the best results.
+The dashboard is beneficial for optimizing budgets, refining strategies, and determining which channels and campaigns provide the best results through data-driven decision-making.

 If you’re involved in marketing campaigns and strategies, you can use this dashboard to measure campaign performance and allocate resources accordingly.
 The Marketing Campaign dashboard is typically used by marketing managers, advertising specialists, digital marketing executives, and content strategists.